pankajpansari/Code_AISTATS_2018/README.md

-## CODE FOR WORST-CASE OPTIMAL SUBMODULAR EXTENSIONS FOR MARGINAL ESTIMATION
+## CODE FOR AISTATS 2018 Paper

 #### ABOUT

-This is an implementation of the variational inference algorithm using worst-case optimal submodular extensions for Potts and hierarchical Potts models for sparse and dense CRFs.
+This is a C++ implementation of the variational inference algorithm using worst-case optimal submodular extensions for Potts and hierarchical Potts models for sparse and dense CRFs, as described in

+ Pankaj Pansari, Chris Russell and M. Pawan Kumar

+ *Worst-case Optimal Submodular Extensions for Marginal Estimation*

+ AISTATS 2018

 #### AUTHOR(S)

 Pankaj Pansari